oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/accessing-the-context.md

 - Stop and restart the stock manager

 ## Other information available
 The security context can be used to find out if a user is in a role, and what form of authentication is in place.
 You can also use it to find out if the request came over a secure (https) connection, but a little note of warning there.
-In many micro-servcies deployments you may do the https termination elsewhere in the framework (for example in a Kubernetes Ingress controller) which may result in being told the connection is not secure, when in fact the connection to the framework itself is secure.
+In many micro-services deployments you may do the https termination elsewhere in the framework (for example in a Kubernetes Ingress controller) which may result in being told the connection is not secure, when in fact the connection to the framework itself is secure.

 ## Supporting methods